willclarktech/lesson-homomorphic-encryption/README.md

 pip install -r requirements.txt
 ```

-Once you’ve installed the dependencies, you should be able to run the tests and see that they pass:
+Once you’ve installed the dependencies, you should be able to run the tests and see that they fail:

 ```sh
 pytest